roshanis/10kings/chapter2_alauddin_khilji_final.md

 But I also understood that it worked.
 Absolute ruthlessness created absolute control.
 And absolute control won wars.

+### The First Meeting: Being Measured

+They brought me to him in the training grounds, not the throne room.
+That should have told me everything.

+It was early 1298, six years after our surrender, and Mughalpura was still a ghetto of suspicion.
+We converted Mongols drilled separately, prayed separately, lived separately.
+The message was clear: you're Muslim now, but you're Mongol first, and that makes you dangerous.

+I was twenty-four years old, desperate to prove I was more than my blood.
+When the summons came ("The Sultan wishes to see the Mongol who claims he can ride"), I went with my heart hammering and my hands steady.
+This was my chance.

+Alauddin Khilji sat his horse like a man born to the saddle, which surprised me.
+Most Delhi sultans I'd seen rode well enough for ceremony, poorly enough for war.
+But this man moved with his mount like they shared one mind, and when he turned his horse in a tight circle, the animal responded before the command was visible.

+He was forty-three then, in the prime of his power, having just finished breaking the last of the Chihalgani nobles who'd helped him rise.
+His beard was still mostly black, his eyes hard as polished onyx, his hands scarred from real combat, not ceremonial sword practice.

+"You're Merkid," he said without preamble.
+No greeting, no courtesies.
+"Grandson of Toqta'a.
+Your father rode with Abdullah's invasion.
+You surrendered at age thirteen rather than die fighting."

+Every word was a test.
+Surrender was shame in Mongol culture.
+But survival meant conversion, and conversion meant admitting we'd chosen life over honor.

+"Yes, Sultan."
+I kept my voice steady, my spine straight.
+"I chose Islam over death."

+"You chose Islam over dying uselessly."
+His correction was sharp.
+"There's a difference.
+Dead Mongols are buried and forgotten.
+Living Muslims can serve."

+He dismounted, and I saw the full measure of the man.
+Not tall, but compact, built like a wrestler who'd learned to move fast.
+Every gesture was economical, purposeful.
+Even standing still, he seemed coiled, ready to explode into violence or calculation with equal ease.

+"They tell me you can ride," he said, circling me slowly, studying me like a horse trader examining merchandise.
+"That you learned under your grandfather, that you know the old Mongol tactics.
+Feints, false retreats, coordinated archery from the saddle."

+"Yes, Sultan."

+"Show me."

+He gestured to the training ground where a target had been set up, a straw man on a post a hundred yards distant.
+A bow and quiver lay beside it.
+Not a Mongol composite bow but a Turkish cavalry bow, slightly different construction, slightly different pull weight.

+"From the saddle," he said.
+"Full gallop.
+Five arrows.
+Let's see if Mongol arrogance is justified or just legend."

+I mounted the horse they'd provided, a decent animal but not exceptional.
+That too was a test: could I perform on an unfamiliar mount?
+I took the Turkish bow, felt its weight, adjusted my grip for the difference from the Mongol recurve bows I'd learned on.

+Then I rode.

+At full gallop, the target came up fast.
+I loosed the first arrow at seventy yards; it caught the straw man in what would have been the chest.
+Second arrow at fifty yards, throat height.
+Third and fourth while wheeling the horse in a tight turn, both hitting center mass.
+Fifth arrow fired backward over my shoulder as I galloped away, the classic Parthian shot that had broken armies from Rome to China.

+It struck the target's head.

+When I returned to where Alauddin stood, his expression hadn't changed, but something had shifted in his eyes.
+Calculation becoming interest.

+"Your grandfather taught you well."
+He walked to the target, examined where the arrows had struck.
+"But he taught you Mongol tactics.
+I don't need more Mongols.
+I need men who can teach Turks and Persians and Hindus to fight like Mongols while taking orders like Delhi soldiers."

+He pulled one of my arrows from the target, studied the fletching.

+"Can you train fifty men to do what you just did?
+Men who've never sat a horse the way Mongols do?
+Men from different tribes, different backgrounds, different languages?"

+"Yes, Sultan."
+I didn't know if I could, but this was not the moment for doubt.

+"Can you command them in battle against your own kinsmen?
+Against Mongols who'll recognize your face, know your family, call you traitor in the tongue your grandfather spoke?"

+The question hung in the air like smoke.
+This was the real test.
+Not my riding skill but my willingness to become something other than what I'd been born.

+"My grandfather is dead," I said carefully.
+"Killed by disease in Mughalpura, never seeing the steppes again.
+My father died of shame after our surrender, unable to live as a Muslim when he'd been raised to die as a Mongol.
+I am the last of my line, Sultan.
+And I will not die in a ghetto of converted cowards who pray five times a day and accomplish nothing."

+Something flickered in his eyes.
+Not sympathy, but recognition.

+"You're angry," he observed.

+"I'm useful," I corrected.
+"Anger makes me useful.
+I'll train your men.
+I'll fight my cousins.
+I'll prove that a Mongol who serves Delhi is worth more than any Turk who serves himself."

+He smiled then, and it was the most dangerous thing I'd ever seen.

+"That's the correct answer."
+He handed me back my arrow.
+"You don't want my trust, Qutlugh Bahadur.
+Trust is for friends and brothers.
+I have neither.
+You want to be useful.
+Indispensable.
+The kind of servant I cannot afford to lose."

+He remounted his horse, looked down at me from the saddle.

+"Report to Commander Ghazi tomorrow.
+He'll assign you fifty recruits.
+Train them.
+Make them into horse archers who can break Mongol cavalry.
+Do that, and you'll rise.
+Fail, and you'll discover that I'm not sentimental about wasted investments."

+He turned his horse to leave, then paused.

+"One more thing.
+You mentioned your father died of shame.
+Remember that feeling.
+Because if you ever betray me, if you ever put your blood before your oath, I'll make sure your family knows you died the same way.
+Useful men I reward.
+Traitors I erase: not just from life, but from memory."

+He rode away, and I stood there understanding exactly what I'd joined.
+Not just an army, but a machine that would use me completely and discard me the moment I stopped being useful.

+I was right.
+I just didn't know how soon that moment would come.

 ### The Revenue Revolution: Controlling Everything

 By the time I took my oath in 1298, Alauddin had already changed how Delhi took wealth from the land.